 - You can produce a transcript on your O&CS Day showing that you have completed a transferable course – meaning, college-credit-bearing, with an earned grade of “C” or better – in the Calculus sequence: e.g., College Algebra, Pre-Calculus (students with a two-part Pre-Calculus must have both parts complete), Calculus I, or higher.
 Statistics coursework alone cannot be used by CNMS majors as a substitute for Math Placement.

 For Summer Orientation students with pending AP Calculus scores – Please note that College Board AP scores from the current year are not available to students until July, and are not reported electronically to UMBC until mid-to-late July.
-Students whose only Calculus AB or BC scores will be from the current year are strongly urged to take the Math Placement Assessment prior to their O&CS Day in order to make as complete a schedule as possible on that day.
-Students who lack Math skill documentation on O&CS Day will be limited to enrollment in non-STEM coursework, and may ultimately have limited choices for certain popular courses (e.g., CHEM101, BIOL141, PHYS121, CMSC201) once their documentation is complete.
+Students whose only Calculus AB or BC scores will be from the current year must take the Math Placement Assessment prior to their O&CS Day in order to make as complete a schedule as possible on that day.
+Why?
+Because students who lack Math skill documentation on O&CS Day will be limited to enrollment in non-STEM coursework, and may ultimately have limited choices for certain popular courses (e.g., CHEM101, BIOL141, PHYS121, CMSC201) once their Math skill documentation is complete.
 Similar score reporting timelines exist for students who plan to use IB or CLEP scores in lieu of Math Placement.
 If your Math Placement score and your AP/IB/CLEP score result in different levels of course eligibility (e.g., your Math Placement score allows you to enroll in Pre-Calculus, but your AP Calculus score qualifies you for enrollment in Calculus), UMBC will allow you to use the better of those two results, and adjust your schedule after O&CS Day.

 Transfer students from Maryland 4-year universities and from all out-of-state institutions – international transfers in particular – may need to have their Calculus-sequence coursework evaluated by the Department of Mathematics & Statistics before they are allowed to register for courses in science and math.
 Check UMBC’s Transfer Evaluation System (TES) database to see if any of the Calculus-sequence coursework that you successfully completed at your previous institution(s) has already been evaluated by the Math/Stat Department.
 If none have been evaluated, begin the Course Description Review process for those courses immediately.
 While you are waiting for an official evaluation, you may wish to take the Math Placement Assessment in order to have a baseline Math aptitude documented so that you can have as complete a schedule as possible when you leave O&CS Day.
 As with students with pending AP/IB/CLEP test scores, UMBC will allow you to use the highest qualification.